NASA Data Center Annual Program Plan

 Services Provided: MAST provides support for users seeking to understand the properties and instrumental signatures of all archived data sets and assistance with the interfaces to browse and retrieve these data.
 Access to non-HST mission and instrument specific calibration and analysis software, and assistance in its use, is on a best-effort basis (full support for HST related software is provided by the MAST Helpdesk and staff).

-Mission Interfaces: Ingest of FUSE mission data will begin this summer (assuming the June launch proceeds on schedule).
-Contacts have been established with the GALEX MIDEX mission team and CHIPS UNEX mission team.
+Mission Interfaces: Ingest of FUSE mission data began in July 1999.
+Contacts have been established with the GALEX MIDEX mission team, the Sloan Digital Sky Survey, and the CHIPS UNEX mission team.
 MAST staff have developed working relationships with staff from all three of the instrument teams from the ORFEUS Project and with members of the Voyager UVS team.
-Delivery of the initial set of ORFEUS data is expected within the next few months.
-Public access to UVS data is also expected within the next few months.

 Interoperability Activities: MAST and STScI staff have worked on development and testing of the Astrobrowse prototype "Starcast".
-The MAST web site has search pages and direct links to data retrievals at other astrophysics data centers (EUVE, ROSAT, and ASCA at HEASARC) and providis an interface that enables other sites to send queries to the MAST database.
-MAST utilizes an AEQ interface at GSFC Astronomical Data Center to provide transparent access to astronomical catalogs in support of cross-correlation with mission observation logs.
-MAST staff also serve on the Astrophysics Data Centers Coordinating Council.
+The MAST web site has search pages and direct links to data retrievals at other astrophysics data centers (EUVE, ROSAT, and ASCA at HEASARC) and provides an interface that enables other sites to send queries to the MAST database.
+MAST collaborates with the ADS to provide links to published papers referencing specific data sets and links from the ADS abstracts to the archived data.
+MAST staff also serve on the Astrophysics Data Center Coordinating Council.

 Major Activities and Accomplishments of the Past Year: